puppetlabs/puppet-docs/source/geppetto/4.0/index.md

 ![IDE_overview][IDE_overview]

-Your version might be a little different, either because you added Geppetto to an existing install of Eclipse that you'd already customized, or because you changed some of the views around when you first installed.
+Your version might be a little different, either because you added Geppetto to an existing installation of Eclipse that you'd already customized, or because you changed some of the views around when you first installed.
 If your views are arranged a little differently, you'll still get all the same functionality.

-In the image above, you see some of the most common work areas (this description is by no means comprehensive):
+In the image above, you can see some of the most common work areas (this description is by no means comprehensive):

-The **Project Explorer** enables you to easily navigate around in your Puppet project's file structure.
+* The **Project Explorer** lets you easily navigate your Puppet project's file structure.

-As its name indicates, the **editor** is where you edit your code.
-Geppetto takes advantage of Eclipse editing capabilities, like syntax highlighting, content assistance, and error tracing and debugging for your Puppet code.
+* As its name indicates, the **editor** is where you edit your code.
+Geppetto takes advantage of Eclipse's editing capabilities, like syntax highlighting, content assistance, and error tracing and debugging for your Puppet code.

-The **Outline** view shows a tree version of the code you're editing.
+* The **Outline** view shows a tree version of the code you're editing.
 It's useful for quickly finding the elements of your classes.

-You can use the **Tasks** view to create your own tasks and to automatically add tasks from comments in code.
+* You can use the **Tasks** view to create your own tasks and to automatically add tasks from comments in code.

 ##Installing Geppetto
-Geppetto is available as an all-in-one download that includes GitHub or Eclipse Subversive, a project that integrates Apache Subversion with Eclipse.
+Geppetto is available as an all-in-one download that includes GitHub or Eclipse Subversive, a project that integrates SVN with Eclipse.
 Or, if you're already using Eclipse, you can install Geppetto into your existing development environment.

 Geppetto is available in 32 and 64-bit versions for Linux, Mac OS X, and Windows.
 Because the all-in-one download doesn't contain Java development tools, it's smaller than adding Geppetto to an existing Eclipse install.